 Figure 3.3 and Table 3.4 below provide information of the labor market gaps and surpluses associated with PhD degree level programs offered by the Joint College.
-At this level, all programs are associated with at least a minor labor market shortage, though the most notable shortages are once again related to Mechanical Engineering, Civil Engineering, Industrial Engineering, and Electrical & Electronics Engineering.
-Mechanical Engineering represents a particularly notable issue for the state of Florida, as on an annual basis there are 1,003 jobs available and only 42 new graduates eligible for those positions.
+At this level the most notable educational shortages where the Joint College has a program are once again related to Mechanical Engineering, Civil Engineering, and Industrial Engineering.
+Mechanical Engineering represents a notable issue for the state of Florida, as on an annual basis there are 1,003 jobs available and only 539 new graduates eligible for those positions.
 Of those graduates a small number are educated at the Joint College (one at FAMU, and six at FSU).
+Computer Engineering, while not offered by the Joint College, is another area of large educational gap at the PhD level with 485 positions statewide for 311 graduates.